Best Home Exercise Equipment for Seniors in 2025

 8. A Set of Fitness Dice

 Do you try to vary your workout?
 You can make doing so effortless — and more fun — with a set of fitness dice.
-A few rolls reveals the moves you need to do and the requisite reps.
+A few rolls reveal the moves you need to do and the requisite reps.

 You can use this tool to get your grandkids moving, too.
 Children love playing games and participating in physical activity.
 Get healthier while enjoying a new pastime together.